 I just figure out the easiest most affective way to do it (and believe me, I tried it all).

-Following fetafonseca suggestion, I used a dry iron over a clean cloth and and the white stain (and the wax!) disappeared.
+Following the above suggestion, I used a dry iron over a clean cloth and and the white stain (and the wax!) disappeared.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!